 The volunteer music program at the Cathedral provides musically minded members of our congregation ways to enhance our worship and proclaim the Good News of Christ through the art of music.
 The opportunity to serve God through music is both a privilege and a responsibility.
 Christian stewardship of this privilege requires enthusiasm, discipline and dedication.
-Scheduled Anthems Year A 2016-2017 web
+Scheduled Anthems can be found here

 Click here for Cathedral Choir recordings from the past year.

 The adult volunteer choir sings each Sunday at the 10:30 AM service, from the Sunday after Labor Day through Trinity Sunday.
 It is open to all congregation members ages 16 and older.
 The ability to read music is helpful but by no means required.